 A Commitment to Reliable, Affordable, and Environmentally Responsible Power

 PNM Resources is focused on safely providing reliable, affordable, and environmentally responsible power.
 Our Texas utility, TNMP, provides transmission and distribution services, and does not own any generation resources.
-In New Mexico, PNM provides integrated electricity services that include the generation, transmission, and distribution of electricity for retail electric customers.
-PNM is developing strategies to provide reliable and affordable power while transforming PNM's generation resources to a cleaner energy portfolio by reducing carbon dioxide emissions.
+In New Mexico, PNM Resources provides integrated electricity services that include the generation, transmission, and distribution of electricity for retail electric customers.
+PNM Resources is developing strategies to provide reliable and affordable power while transforming PNM Resources' generation resources to a cleaner energy portfolio by reducing carbon dioxide emissions.

 The table below provides a list of PNM-owned generation resources.

-PNM has additional resources it uses to serve jurisdictional needs through power purchase agreements.
-PNM added solar power purchase agreements in 2018.
+PNM Resources has additional resources it uses to serve jurisdictional needs through power purchase agreements.
+PNM Resources added solar power purchase agreements in 2018.

 Our current generation portfolio generates electricity to reliably meet the needs of our jurisdictional customers, wholesale customers, and for energy market transactions.
 In 2005, 57% of system energy was from coal-fired resources.
 In 2018, coal-fired generation made up about 40% of system energy.